Asheville NC Travel Guide

 • Continue less than a mile to Sliding Rock and stop if you want to slide down the natural slide.

 • Continue driving up the mountain ridge to the Blue Ridge Parkway.
-For Graveyard Fields waterfall, go south 6.8 miles on the Parkway (hike to Skinny Dip Falls at Milepost 417).
+For the Graveyard Fields waterfall, go south 6.8 miles on the Parkway (hike to Skinny Dip Falls at Milepost 417).
 Or go north to return to Asheville and one of the most beautiful drives in America.

-Dry Falls, Highlands#2.
+#2.
 Asheville / Highlands Waterfall Tour & Scenic Drive: Gorges State Park, Upper Whitewater Falls, Dry Falls

-Length: 170 miles roundtrip from Asheville
+Length: 170 miles round-trip from Asheville

 • Head toward Brevard by driving I-26 East to exit 40 for Highway 280/Airport exit.
 Turn right onto NC Highway 280.
 In Brevard, NC 280 will turn into US 64 West.
-On the other side of Brevard, stop at Gorges State Park and hike to the beautiful Rainbow Falls and neighboring Turtleback Falls (swimming hole).
+About three miles on other side of Brevard, you can take a short detour to Cathey's Creek Falls.

 • If you have time and energy, hike to Glen Falls in Highlands.